01-edu/public/subjects/localhost/README.md

 - You must use the enverement paramatre of cgi.
 - Your server must receive a request from the browser and send a response using the HTTP header and body
 - Your server must call `select` function (or equivalent function) one time only
+- You must manage chunked and unchunked request.

 here is an example of an HTTP request with `GET` method